sergi-snchz/portfolio/README.md

 # This is my personal website

-This project was project was created with ReactJS and TailwindCSS.
+This project was created with ReactJS and TailwindCSS.